sqlc-dev/sqlc/examples/returning.md

 # Returning values

-DinoSQL has full support for the `RETURNING` statement.
+sqlc has full support for the `RETURNING` statement.

 ```sql
 CREATE TABLE authors (